hectorcorrea/solr-for-newbies/tutorial.md

 Notice the `debug` property, inside this property there is information about:

 * what value the server received for the search (`querystring`) which is useful to detect if you are not URL encoding properly the value sent to the sever
-* how the server parsed the query (`parsedquery`) which is useful to detect if the syntax on the `q` parameter was parsed as we expected (e.g. remember the example earlier when we passed two words `school teachers` without surrounding them in quotes and the parsed query showed that it was querying two different fields `title_txt_en` for "school" and `_text_` for "teachers")
+* how the server parsed the query (`parsedquery`) which is useful to detect if the syntax on the `q` parameter was parsed as we expected (e.g. remember the example earlier when we passed two words `art history` without surrounding them in quotes and the parsed query showed that it was querying two different fields `title_txt_en` for "art" and `_text_` for "history")
 * you can also see that some of the search terms were stemmed (e.g. "nancy" was converted to "nanci")
 * how each document was ranked (`explain`)
 * what query parser (`QParser`) was used

+Check out this [blog post](https://hectorcorrea.com/blog/solr-debugquery/2021-11-11-00001) for more information about `debugQuery`.

 ### Ranking of documents